 In modern binoculars, performance in low light conditions, such as twilight, can depend on the quality of the optical coatings.

 Anti-reflective (AR) coatings work to reduce the amount of light being lost through reflection.
 In binoculars without AR coating, you can lose up to 5% of light-transmitted in binoculars.
 So the AR coating helps improve light transmission through the binoculars.

 Modern lenses are coated with complex multi-layers of anti-reflective material.

-To look for anti-reflective coating, pick them up and look at the light reflected in the lenses.
+To look for an anti-reflective coating, pick them up and look at the light reflected in the lenses.
 According to experienced users, a good AR coating would mean the lenses are dark but with some reflected color.
 Avoid ones where the lenses appear white or ruby red.
-A white surface indicates no AR coating and ruby-red a highly reflective coating that limits brightness.
+A white surface indicates no AR coating and ruby-red is a highly reflective coating that limits brightness.